l7mp/stunner/examples/simple-tunnel/README.md

 gateways.
 As long as the external address is in `<PENDING>` status, STUNner exposes the Gateway on a NodePort: in the above example the UDP Gateway's `udp-listener` is exposed on a node IP (`34.116.220.190`) and the NodePort 30501.
-Once Kubernetes finishes the exposition of the Gateway service, STUNner will pick up the new address/port and update the config accordingly.
-The end result should be something similar to the below; observe how the `udp-listener` public port has changed to the requested port 3478 and the public address updated as well.
+Once Kubernetes finishes the exposition of the Gateway service, STUNner picks up the new address/port and update the config accordingly.
+The end result should be something similar to the below; observe how the `udp-listener` public port has changed to the requested port 3478 and the public address is updated as well.
 ``` console
 cmd/stunnerctl/stunnerctl running-config stunner/stunnerd-config
 [...]